Music

 Rock Stars on God collects twenty of the best interviews with rockers from Gens X, Y, and Z, including Green Day, Rage Against the Machine, Bad Religion, Static X, and Social Distortion, along with Boomers Henry Rollins (Black Flag), Kiss and Alice Cooper.
 The questions are not obvious, the answers by no means canned.
 Godsmack respects Doug's style as an interviewer; and there are places where it seems like Henry Rollins might clock him (like he did my friend Mike-- Mike's claim to fame).
 Different folks, different strokes.

-"We are the first generation raised without God," writes Doug Coupeland in Life After God.
+"We are the first generation raised without God," writes Doug Coupland in Life After God.
 If Rock Stars on God is any indication, it's also a generation out to find Him.
 (Alert readers will note that the book title cleverly plays off of Mike Knott's song, "Rock Stars on Heroin").

 HM 100